antalsz/hs-to-coq/doc/source/edits.rst

 Effect:

-    Pattern matches a sub-expression and replaces it with the right-hand side after substituting all variables.
+    Pattern-matches a sub-expression and replaces it with the right-hand side after substituting all variables.

+    The pattern-matching is unhygienic: if you mention a variable ``x`` in the pattern but not in the list of variables (*vars*), then the rewrite rule will only match if there is actually is a variable named ``x``.

 Examples: